GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-12-23 09:23:39 IST
+This content is dynamically generated in Indian Time (IST): 2024-12-23 09:43:49 IST

 Current Weather in Coimbatore:
 Temperature: 24.88 °C
-Condition: mist
+Condition: haze